18F/methods/README.md

 # Methods

-The 18F Methods describe how 18F puts human-centered design into practice.
-While this is primarily maintained as an internal resource, we hope it can help *everyone* adopt the methods of human-centered design.
+The 18F Methods were created to describe how 18F puts human-centered design into practice.
+While this was developed primarily as an internal resource, we hope it can help *everyone* adopt the methods of human-centered design.

 ## Why methods?